jakemassobrio/Skip-Validator-Dashboard/README.md

 Docs: https://tanstack.com/table/latest

-Tables are one of those things that can take quite alot of time to buiild from scratch, and well...
+Tables are one of those things that can take quite a lot of time to buiild from scratch, and well...
 Tanstack is Tanstack. `react-table` is a headless table UI that solves quite a few problems off the bat like sorting and filtering, and works seamlessly with react.

 <br/><br/><br/>